junxit/us-congress-bills-116/metadata.md

 - 2020-03-03 — Senate amendment proposed (on the floor): Amendment SA 1459 proposed by Senator Murkowski for Senator Peters.
 - 2020-03-03 — Senate amendment submitted
 - 2020-03-03 — The committee substitute withdrawn by Unanimous Consent.
+- 2020-03-04 — Message on Senate action sent to the House.
+- 2020-03-04 — Received in the House.
+- 2020-03-04 — Referred to the House Committee on Transportation and Infrastructure.